-While there is normally adequate parking close to the YBC office, there are occasions where you will be asked to unload your gear and park in a nearby location.
+Parking is limited to two vehicles per boat.
+Please do whatever you need to do to consolidate vehicles and don’t bring more than two vehicles to the marina.
+While there is normally adequate parking close to the YBC office, there are occasions where you will be asked to unload your gear and park on the other side of the parking lot.

 Located between the states of Wisconsin and Minnesota, the St. Croix offers miles of pristine beauty, peaceful solitude and outstanding fishing for almost every species in the Midwest.

 There are no public docking facilities in Stillwater for boaters.
 So, pack a lunch before you arrive.
 You can dock your boat at the Boomsite Recreational Area Park - which is located about one mile north of Wolf Marine.
 You can also pull your boat onto the shores of the Mile Long Island right in front of Boomsite Park or anchor in a protected bay behind a land point or island where the current is minimal.

 There are no navigational markers on the river north of Wolf Marine so pay close attention to your depth finder to avoid the very shallow or rocky areas.